-Three of the works we compared to in the previous section, \citet{chua2018deep}, \citet{wang2019exploring}, and \citet{janner2019trust}, all relied on very similar implementations of bootstrapped ensembles of fully-connected networks to model environment dynamics.
-Since we use a substantially different architecture, it is important to consider the possibility that our improved results are a result of the change in model architecture.
+PETS, POPLIN, and MBPO all relied on very similar implementations of bootstrapped ensembles of MLPs to model dynamics.
+Since we use a different architecture, it is important to consider the impact of the change on the agent's performance.
 Simply comparing the reward curves resulting from different model choices does not provide any insight into why some methods perform better than others.
 In particular, such head-to-head comparisons cannot differentiate between a model's overall ability to generalize and more subtle interactions with the rest of the agent, such as the effect on exploration.